About The Quartet

 John Largess

 Violist John Largess began his studies in Boston at age 12 in the public schools, studying with Michael Zaretsky of the Boston Symphony, and later as a student of Michael Tree at the Curtis Institute of Music in Philadelphia.
-In 1995, he graduated from Yale University to join the Colorado String Quartet as interim violist with whom he toured the United States and Canada teaching and concertizing.
-The following year he was appointed principal violist of the Charleston Symphony Orchestra in South Carolina, a position he held until joining the Miró Quartet in 1997.
-Also an active speaker and writer about all things chamber‐musical ...
+In 1995, he graduated from Yale University to join the Colorado String Quartet as interim violist.
+He toured the United States and Canada with the quartet, teaching and concertizing.
+The following year, Mr. Largess was appointed Principal Violist of the Charleston Symphony Orchestra in South Carolina, a position he held until joining the Miró Quartet to take part in the Eighth International String Quartet Competition at the Banff Centre for the Arts in Alberta, Canada, in 1997.
+Also an active speaker and writer about all things chamber-musical...

 Read More